Asking the big questions: is Madrid, Spain worth visiting?

 Madrid is something of a foodie haven so if you enjoy eating amazing food, then Madrid is absolutely worth your time even if you don’t care for anything else the city has to offer!
 Madrid, as you might expect from a capital city, has its fair share of Michelin restaurants.
 If you are more into trendy food markets than Michelin restaurants, worry not for there are plenty of these too!
 If you’re stuck for time or paralysed by choice, there are some excellent food tours in Madrid to help you out.

-Interesting Madrid Food Facts
+Interesting Madrid food facts

 🍽 The world’s fourth largest fish market is in Madrid despite being hours from the sea.